 Holly: I feel like there’s a movement out that there says you should be going to boutiques all the time, and that just isn’t a reality for most people.
 I’m all for buying local, but it doesn’t always work well for lingerie.

 Treacle:Why don’t we start by addressing that whole, “If you shop online you must be a bargain hunter” mindset?
 I honestly don’t understand the problem with customers wanting to get a good value for their money…especially if you’re on a tighter budget.
 When I make groceries, I’m not ashamed to use coupons to save a few dollars.
-When I’m shopping for clothes, I don’t buy $25 pair of socks when a $5 pair will do just fine.
+When I’m shopping for clothes, I won’t buy a dress full price if I can find the exact same one on sale.
 Why is it wrong to apply that mindset to lingerie?

 Holly: As a practical example, I purchased a bra in a brick and mortar boutique recently that I later saw on Brastop for 50% less.
 I didn’t return the bra, but I did find myself wishing I’d known before.
 There’s nothing shameful about paying less money for the same product if you’re able to do so.
 In fact, it enables me to splurge on the truly unique stuff that I find in boutiques, both online and off.